lower-speck/lower-speck.github.io/index.md

 By including references to those requirements in our software, we can ensure that all the requirements are addressed.

-By following a few simple rules, we can equip the computer verify that we've addressed all requirements.
+By following a few simple rules, we can equip the computer to verify that we've addressed all requirements.

 Lower Speck is a light-weight process for requirements management.